 (Fall 2016 Cohort)

-In addition to her research, Kay has a passion for teaching.
-Backed by a decade of competitive public speaking experience, Kay helps coach the O.U.
-Speaking Bobcats Speech and Debate Team with a specialization in speech-writing and prepared public address.
-Furthermore, as a graduate teaching associate, she instructs undergraduate students in COMS 1030, an introductory public speaking course.
+Kay strongly values her identity as a teacher-scholar, mentoring in both interpersonal and classroom domains.
+Backed by over a decade of competitive public speaking experience, Kay helps coach the O.U.
+Speaking Bobcats Speech and Debate Team.
+She specializes in prepared public address and speech-writing, guiding students in developing their research, writing, and public platform skills.
+Furthermore, as a graduate teaching associate, she has used her public communication experience in the classroom, teaching introductory public speaking to students of all majors.

-When she’s not in the office or traveling with the team, Kay sketches, reads, and writes in coffee shop corners.
-She also tinkers in photography, relishes music, adores animals, and enjoys breathing in the great outdoors.
+When she’s not in the office, Kay writes and sketches in Athens’s coffee shop corners.
+She adores animals and is also an enthusiast of photography, food, music, and the great outdoors.